 To keep senior management from learning of the rear-engine car before he was ready to make a formal presentation, Cole disguised it as a development program for Holden, GM’s Australian subsidiary, even assigning Holden part numbers to the new components and using Holden stationery and purchase order forms.
 (In the fifties, Chevrolet regularly did R&D work for both Holden and Opel, so this was a reasonably plausible cover story.)
 Even the styling development was assigned to Ned Nickles’ Experimental group rather than the Chevrolet studio.

 This was not Chevrolet’s first venture into air cooling.
-Back in the early 1920s, research boss Charles Kettering had developed a unique “Copper-Cooled” four, which was launched — against the advice and better judgment of Alfred Sloan, then on GM’s advisory committee — in early 1923.
+Back in the early 1920s, research boss Charles Kettering had developed a unique “Copper-Cooled” four, which was launched — despite the objections of Alfred Sloan, then on GM’s advisory committee — in early 1923.
 The engine was both difficult to assemble and disastrously unreliable, so fewer than 800 cars were built before the plug was pulled.
 Only about 100 of those cars were actually sold, all of them soon recalled.
 According to (unlikely) legend, many were dumped into Lake Erie, although a small handful have survived; one is at The Henry Ford in Dearborn, Michigan; another is at the National Automobile Museum in Reno, Nevada; the engine of a third car is part of GM’s Heritage Collection; and the body of a fourth car is displayed in the Buick Gallery and Research Center at the Sloan Museum in Flint.